|Balfour Beatty Living Places

 - 258 space car park construction (BOD PAV85 system)

 We needed to level the widely varied ground terrain.
 Based on a cut and fill survey, we reused excavated material as fill behind the 133m retaining wall, creating the higher level car parking area.
-The cantilever retaining wall (which we have planted to become a ‘living wall’) allows for more parking places.
+The cantilever retaining wall (which we planted to become a ‘living wall’) allows for more parking places.

 The drainage system includes three large underground attenuation tanks, installed using proprietary trench boxes and a specially designed temporary works system (trench sheets and frames).
 These are connected with a network of deep drainage pipes interspersed with 12 inspection chambers and two oil interceptor units.